fossabot/.github-16/CONTRIBUTING.md

 ## Suggesting Enhancements

-If you have a new idea, feel free to suggest it in the [Issues tab](https://github.com/HSU-Blocker/Blocker_Device/issues).
+If you have a new idea, feel free to suggest it in the Issues tab.
+Each enhancement request should also be created in the **Issues tab of the corresponding repository**.

 Before submitting, it's a good idea to check if a similar suggestion has already been made.

 ## Pull Request Process